 The people who call Hartland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartland residents report their race to be White, followed by Native American.
 Important ancestries of people in Hartland include Irish, English, Polish, and Italian.

 The most common language spoken in Hartland is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include Spanish and Other Indo-European.